 What Values Does the Montessori Method Instill?

 Since practical life is built into the curriculum as a subject, kids learn to enjoy cleaning up after themselves.
 They’re guided to learn responsibility for the materials they use.
 They’re encouraged to do things independently.
-Learn the Montessori way of potty training here.
+There’s even a Montessori method of potty training.